 Get in touch with Pacific Prime Hong Kong for sustainable and competitive employee benefits

 The best way to get assistance with employee benefit cost controls, while still ensuring your business remains an employer of choice for new and existing staff, is to engage the services of a committed corporate insurance broker.
 Pacific Prime Hong Kong has unparalleled insurance market experience, wide industry and sector knowledge, and a team of talented advisors and consultants who can help you with whatever direction you want to take.

 We specialize in employee benefits, so you can be sure that we know more than your average broker or intermediary when it comes to working out maternity benefits.
 Use us to improve your attractiveness to new talent, to reduce or make more effective your employee benefits budget, or to drive new initiatives to help you better support and motivate your employees.
 Whatever your needs, we’ve got the solutions.

 In addition to using our services to enhance your compensation package, why not use our helpful resources to educate and empower your staff about maternity in Hong Kong?
-Our team have the handy Maternity Insurance Guide 2017 – 2018 as a free download for anyone looking to start a family in the Fragrant Harbour.
+Our team has the handy Maternity Insurance Guide 2019 – 2020 as a free download for anyone looking to start a family in the Fragrant Harbour.
 While you’re talking to us about how we can help you, send the link to your staff so they can learn what they need to know about giving birth in Hong Kong.